 Keywords & Meta tags

-On page SEO means optimizing individual pages of your website to rank higher.
+On-page SEO means optimizing individual pages of your website to rank higher.
 This means you need to do detailed keyword research and optimize your key page elements for said keywords.

 - The title is the first thing searchers see in the SERPs.
-It should be catchy, creative, intriguing and authentic.
+It should be catchy, creative, intriguing, and authentic.
 Watch your title length.
 It should not exceed 60 characters and should include keywords naturally.

 - Headings boost the readability of your textual content to make it user-friendly.
-Use them to separate content into smaller chunks so that visitors will find it easier to access information they need.
+Use them to separate content into smaller chunks so that visitors will find it easier to access the information they need.

 Information Architecture & URL

 We hope you use the first format.